RyanErm/RyanErm/README.md

 ## Hi there 👋

+My name is Ryan Ermovick and I am currently pursing a BS in Data Science from the School of Data Science at the University of Virginia!

 <!--
 **RyanErm/RyanErm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.